DevoInc/applications-builder-cli/README.md

-# Devo Application Builder Client
+# Devo Application Builder CLI

-This is a client tool for building and testing applications for Devo platform.
+This is a command line interface tool for building and testing applications for Devo platform.

 ## Features